SharePoint/sp-dev-docs/docs/general-development/create-hybrid-connectivity-apps-for-sharepoint.md

 8. Modify the  `ODataServiceUrl` property with the URL that allows access through the reverse proxy.

-For information about how to add an OData-based external content type, see  [How to: Create an external content type from an OData source in SharePoint 2013](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md).
+For information about how to add an OData-based external content type, see  [How to: Create an external content type from an OData source in SharePoint](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md).